Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/net/docs/configuration.md

     ![](./images/Net_service_config.png)

-4. Configure the Supported Interface - 'WIFI_ONLY' (Wifi Only), or 'WIFI_ETHERNET' (Wifi and Ethernet Both).
-On choosing WIFI_ETHERNET, the MHC will add EthMAC, MIIM, and LAM8740 Components.
+4. Configure the Supported Interface - 'WIFI_ONLY' (Wifi Only), or 'WIFI_ETHERNET' (Wifi and Ethernet Both) or 'ETHERNET_ONLY (Ethernet Only)'.
+On choosing WIFI_ETHERNET or ETHERNET_ONLY, the MHC will add EthMAC, MIIM, and LAM8740 Components.

     ![](./images/Net_service_SuppIntf.png)